tamaricki/healthcare_chatbot/README.md

 ## Conclusion

 For me, there are quite some takeaways from this project: understanding how to integrate LangChain with my own data,  how retrieval augmented generation works, how to setup and move data to graph database, how to fine-tune chatbot with prompt-engineering techniques.
-Project was made on basis of this great [Real Python tutorial](https://realpython.com/build-llm-rag-chatbot-with-langchain/).
+Project was made on basis of this great [Real Python tutorial](https://realpython.com/build-llm-rag-chatbot-with-langchain/) and there can be found further project details.